C# Programming > Data

 ArrayToStringGeneric<int>(myArray);

-Non-Generic Array to List
+Non-Generic Array to String

 To make the function convert an ArrayList to string, you need to convert it to non-generic: